AMHS Leadership

 Annie Malone Historical Society

 Richard L. King graduated from the University of Nebraska/Omaha in 1967 with a Bachelor of Arts degree in Sociology.
-In 1973 he graduated from St. Louis University School of Social Services with a Masters’ degree in Social Work.
-After a distinguished thirty-seven year career as a social worker and administrator serving children, youth and families in Nebraska, Indiana, North Carolina and Missouri, he retired as Chief Executive Officer of the Annie Malone Children and Family Service Center, St. Louis’ oldest African American child welfare agency.
-During his leadership at Annie Malone, Richard received the Non-Profit Executive of the Year in 2008 from the St. Louis Regional Commerce and Growth Association, Urban League of Metropolitan St. Louis and the St. Louis American Foundation.
+In 1973, he graduated from St. Louis University School of Social Services with a Master’s degree in Social Work.
+After a distinguished thirty-seven-year career as a social worker and administrator serving children, youth, and families in Nebraska, Indiana, North Carolina, and Missouri, he retired as Chief Executive Officer of the Annie Malone Children and Family Service Center, St. Louis’ oldest African American child welfare agency.
+During his leadership at Annie Malone, Richard received the Non-Profit Executive of the Year in 2008 from the St. Louis Regional Commerce and Growth Association, Urban League of Metropolitan St. Louis, and the St. Louis American Foundation.

-Prior to his retirement, Richard volunteered his time and talent to a variety of non-profit Boards of Directors including the Missouri Association for Social Welfare, Council on Child Abuse and Neglect, St. Louis Family and Community Partnership, Juvenile Detention Alternatives Initiative, George Washington Carver House, Tower Village Inc., and the United Negro College Fund Walkathon.
-He currently serves on the Centennial Housing Board, the African American Advisory Board for Alzheimer’s Disease, Peoples Health Center/Family of Corporations Board and the Annie Malone Historical Society Board of Directors.
+Prior to his retirement, Richard volunteered his time and talent to a variety of non-profit Boards of Directors, including the Missouri Association for Social Welfare, Council on Child Abuse and Neglect, St. Louis Family and Community Partnership, Juvenile Detention Alternatives Initiative, George Washington Carver House, Tower Village Inc., and the United Negro College Fund Walkathon.
+He currently serves on the Centennial Housing Board, the African American Advisory Board for Alzheimer’s Disease, Peoples Health Center/Family of Corporations Board, and the Annie Malone Historical Society Board of Directors.

 While attending the University of Nebraska/Omaha, Richard pledged and was initiated into Alpha Phi Alpha Fraternity, Beta Xi Lambda Chapter in Omaha, Nebraska.
 As President of the Sphinx Club, Richard coordinated and planned activities for the club.

-Richard and his wife, Darlean Cowan King reside in Spanish Lake, Missouri.
+Richard and his wife, Darlean Cowan King, reside in Spanish Lake, Missouri.
 They have two adult children and two grandchildren.

-Prior to his retirement, Richard volunteered his time and talent to a variety of non-profit Boards of Directors including the Missouri Association for Social Welfare, Council on Child Abuse and Neglect, St. Louis Family and Community Partnership, Juvenile Detention Alternatives Initiative, George Washington Carver House, Tower Village Inc., and the United Negro College Fund Walkathon.
-He currently serves on the Centennial Housing Board, the African American Advisory Board for Alzheimer’s Disease, Peoples Health Center/Family of Corporations Board and the Annie Malone Historical Society Board of Directors.
+Prior to his retirement, Richard volunteered his time and talent to a variety of non-profit Boards of Directors, including the Missouri Association for Social Welfare, Council on Child Abuse and Neglect, St. Louis Family and Community Partnership, Juvenile Detention Alternatives Initiative, George Washington Carver House, Tower Village Inc., and the United Negro College Fund Walkathon.
+He currently serves on the Centennial Housing Board, the African American Advisory Board for Alzheimer’s Disease, Peoples Health Center/Family of Corporations Board, and the Annie Malone Historical Society Board of Directors.

 While attending the University of Nebraska/Omaha, Richard pledged and was initiated into Alpha Phi Alpha Fraternity, Beta Xi Lambda Chapter in Omaha, Nebraska.
 As President of the Sphinx Club, Richard coordinated and planned activities for the club.

-Richard and his wife, Darlean Cowan King reside in Spanish Lake, Missouri.
+Richard and his wife, Darlean Cowan King, reside in Spanish Lake, Missouri.
 They have two adult children and two grandchildren.